stackblitz/docs/docs/enterprise/configuring-firewall-rules.md

 ---
 title: Configuring Firewall Rules
 ---

+# {{ $frontmatter.title }}

-Depending on the network configuration, some installs need to have a complete list of expected outbound network traffic in order to open ports in firewalls and allowed hosts and IP addresses for outbound connectivity.
+Depending on the network configuration, some installs need to have a complete list of expected outbound network traffic (in order to open ports in firewalls) and allowed hosts and IP addresses for outbound connectivity.

-When StackBlitz is installed with Replicated, it can be downloaded from the Internet or packaged up and delivered in an airgap pacakge.
-For IP based firewalls rules you can get the needed IPs from [this list of Services and IPs](https://raw.githubusercontent.com/replicatedhq/ips/master/ip_addresses.json).
+When StackBlitz is installed with Replicated, it can be downloaded from the Internet or packaged up and delivered in an air gap package.
+For the IP-based firewall rules, you can get the needed IPs from [this list of Services and IPs](https://raw.githubusercontent.com/replicatedhq/ips/master/ip_addresses.json).

-No outbound internet access is required for airgapped installations, and no installations of StackBlitz ever require inbound access.
+No outbound Internet access is required for air-gapped installations, and no installations of StackBlitz ever require inbound access.

 | Host | Existing Cluster Installation | Embedded Cluster Installation |Description |
 |---|---|---|---|